openshift/enhancements/enhancements/machine-api/remediation-history.md

 condition triggered the remediation, and the timestamps of
 - when the triggering condition was detected
 - when remediation was started
-- when the node was succesfully fenced (deleted / powered off)
+- when the node was successfully fenced (deleted / powered off)
-- when the node is healthy again.

 This information can be displayed in the UI in a table on a machine healthcheck details page.